nn

 Is CBT effective?

-CBT is one of the most studied psychological treatments in the world and is recommended by the Australian Psychological Society for anxiety, depression, and many other conditions.
+CBT is one of the most studied psychological treatments in the world.
+It is recommended by the Australian Psychological Society for anxiety, depression, OCD, PTSD, and many other conditions, with decades of robust research supporting its effectiveness.

 What's the difference between CBT and ACT or DBT?

 CBT is the foundational approach from which many therapies evolved.
-ACT focuses on psychological flexibility and values, while DBT was developed for emotional dysregulation.
+ACT focuses on psychological flexibility and values-based living, while DBT was developed specifically for emotional dysregulation.
 Your psychologist will recommend the best fit for your goals.

 Our psychologists are taking new clients now.
 Book your first session online or call us — we’ll match you with the right psychologist for your needs.